Hunter Greene: Cincinnati Reds (2022–present)

 On April 2, 2025, Greene collected his 500th career strikeout against the Texas Rangers by striking out Jake Burger in top of the seventh inning.
 In the game, he suffered the loss but pitched seven innings, giving out three hits and one run, and striking out eight batters.

 On May 7, Greene exited a game against the Atlanta Braves after pitching only three innings, having sustained a groin injury.
 A day later, it was revealed that Greene had suffered a grade 1 groin strain; he was placed on the 15-day injured list.
 Greene made his return from the IL on May 23 against the Chicago Cubs, where he pitched four innings, giving up three hits, two earned runs and walking a batter while striking out three.
 However, the Cubs scored 11 runs in the last three innings off of Cincinnati's bullpen, defeating the Reds, 13–6, and leaving Greene with a no decision.
 On June 3, Greene again felt discomfort in his right groin, this time during a game against the Milwaukee Brewers, and was pulled after five innings; the following day he was placed back on the IL.
 On September 18, Greene pitched a complete game shutout against the Chicago Cubs, striking out nine and allowing one hit and one walk.

+Prior to the 2026 season, Greene experienced stiffness in his right elbow.
+He underwent arthroscopic removal of bone spurs and loose bodies in that arm, and began the season on the injured list.
+He made his first start for the Reds on July 4.
+Greene made five starts for Cincinnati, logging a 2–2 record and 6.83 ERA with 33 strikeouts across 27 2/3 innings pitched.
+On August 7, it was announced that Greene would require surgery to repair a ligament in his pitching elbow.
+The surgery was later revealed to be the second Tommy John surgery of Greene's career.

-National team career
+International career

 Greene first represented the United States in international youth tournaments, first at the 2014 15U Baseball World Cup in Mexico.
 He struck out four batters and allowed one unearned run on three hits in his first outing, a 14–2 rout of Panama.
 Greene took the win in the game, while his fastball reached 93 mph.
 Greene and the U.S. team were only silver medalists, however, as Cuba defeated the U.S. 10–2 in the championship match.
 Greene lasted only two innings in this final outing, allowing three runs on three hits while striking out two.

 The year after his silver medal performance at the U15 tournament, Greene once again represented the United States at the 2015 U-18 Baseball World Cup in Japan.
 Greene and the U.S. won the gold medal in a 2–1 championship victory over the host team.